 How do you use your “magic” to determine whether you experience a nightmare or honeymoon?
 Has this past year been a nightmare or more like a honeymoon for you?
-I first experienced the pandemic and reactions to the protests like a nightmare, concerned about family and friends staying healthy, what would happen to our nation, our economy, the planet, my business; experiencing social isolation (my introvert friends experienced that as a honeymoon!) plus the wearing of face masks when we had to venture out appeared nightmarish.
+Many of my leadership, team and mentor coaching clients and I first experienced the pandemic and reactions to the protests like a nightmare, concerned about family and friends staying healthy, what would happen to our nation, our economy, the planet, our businesses and organizations; experiencing social isolation (my introvert friends experienced that as a honeymoon!) plus the wearing of face masks when we had to venture out at first appeared nightmarish.

-As I let go of “normal” and adjusted to this new landscape, I was reminded of stepping out of my normal schedule, routine and environment for my three months in Asia Pacific, also a time of uncertainty about new experiences as I traveled alone to new countries without my in person support system.
-Thankfully this year I experienced a sense of contentment and even joy in spending more time by myself, with God and nature.
+As I let go of “normal” and adjusted to this new landscape, I was reminded of stepping out of my usual schedule, routine and environment for my three months in Asia Pacific, also a time of uncertainty about new experiences as I traveled alone to new countries.
+Thankfully this year + I have experienced a sense of contentment and even joy in spending more time by myself, with God and nature, as I did in Asia Pacific.
 I spent more time outside, both to socialize where it was safe, as well as in my hammock.
 Others have discovered cooking, gardening, the joys (and sometimes strains) of increased time at home with family.

-Before flashing back to Bali where I felt like I was on a honeymoon, I offer two ways how to use your “magic” make this shift.
+Before flashing back to Bali where I felt like I was on a honeymoon, I offer two ways how to use your “magic” to make this perspective shift.

-1. Centering (how to video and text): you’ve heard me talk about it before, how I practice it multiple times daily so it becomes an easily accessible resourceful, creative, focused state I can quickly shift into when I feel triggered, anxious, or fearful; or simply to stay focused.
+1. Centering (how to video and text): you’ve heard me talk about it before, how I practice it multiple times daily.
+Doing so creates an easily accessible resourceful, creative, focused state you can quickly shift into when you feel triggered, anxious, or fearful; or simply to stay focused.
 It came in especially helpful on that Asia Pacific journey in situations that felt like they could become nightmarish, when:

 - The Indonesian dentist told me I needed a root canal and they needed to clear out the infection-without painkillers!

-- Amelia and I boarded a rusting out ferry after one had recently capsized (300 deaths)
+- My daughter Amelia and I boarded a rusting out ferry after one had recently capsized (300 deaths)

 - Traveling Air Malaysia after their two recently downed planes (537 deaths).

-2.”Do you know how to use your magical powers?” my coaching friend Tatyana Krimgold asked today on Linkedin.
+2.”Do you know how to use your magical powers?”
+(By flipping your perspective!)
+Tatyana Krimgold, Culturally Confident Credentialing Mentor Coaching™ alumni asked on Linkedin.

 She had just seen the movie About Time, (I quote her LI post) “where all the lead, Tim, has to do to travel in time is get in a dark place, close his eyes, clench his fists, and imagine the moment he wants to go to… And presto – he’s there.